 1. Phuket Old Town and Night Market

-The night market in the Old Town is fairly genteel and makes a nice evening out.
+The night market in the Old Town is fairly sophisticated and makes a nice evening out.
 There is a cat café here too if that is your thing.
 A full post on Phuket Old Town is on its way.

 Phuket Old Town Budget Accommodation